limanalhassan/cka-questions-solutions/create-kubeadm-cluster/README.md

 - `break-cluster.sh` - Script to simulate cluster migration issues
 - `fix-cluster.sh` - Script to fix broken clusters (if available)

-## Relationship to Q14
+## Standalone Utility

-The Q14 lab (Kubeadm Cluster Migration Troubleshooting) uses similar scripts but has its own copies for the lab-specific workflow.
-This folder is a standalone utility that can be used independently.
+This folder is a standalone utility for creating and managing kubeadm clusters.
+It can be used independently for any kubeadm cluster setup needs.

 ## Requirements